Algorithmic Forecasting of Extreme Heat Waves: Extreme Heat Wave Classification Using a Binary Outcome

-Random forests was retrained as a classifier using the new data structure.
+Random forests was trained as a classifier using the new data structure.
 All of the predictors used previously were candidates for the classification exercise.
-As a start, however, we selected three predictors from Table~\ref{tab:solution} that seemed most promising: (1) atmospheric pressure at the tropopause, (2) atmospheric water vapor mass mixing ratio at level 8, and (3) the temperature at level 8.
-For each, we considered the gaps shown in Table~\ref{tab:solution} between values in the actual heat wave column and values in the faux heat wave column.
-For the mixture and temperature variables, other proximate altitudes could have been selected instead because proximate altitudes tend to be substantially correlated.
-Dependence between the selected three predictors by themselves was not a serious complication.
+As a start, however, we selected three predictors from Table~\ref{tab:solution} that were dynamic and seemed most promising: (1) height of the tropopause, (2) atmospheric water vapor mass mixing ratio at level 8, and (3) the temperature at level 8.
+For each, we considered the gaps shown in Table~\ref{tab:solution} between values in the synthetic heat wave column and values in the synthetic faux heat wave column.
+For the mixture and temperature variables, other proximate altitudes could have been selected because proximate altitudes tend to be substantially correlated.
+Dependence between the three selected predictors by themselves was not a terribly serious complication but still risks some unstable results.
+We emphasize again that an algorithm is not a model and even if it were, that model would be badly misspecified.
+There is also the matter of cherry picking the predictors.

-No causal claims are being made.
-Our earlier analyses are consistent with the expectation that relatively few predictors can suffice for promising classification accuracy.
-High classification accuracy can be a precursor to high forecasting accuracy.\footnote { Classification accuracy is not the same as forecasting accuracy.
-For classification, the outcomes of interest are known and included in the data.
-Using a statistical classifier, the goal is to correctly identify each \emph{known} outcome.
-For forecasting, the outcomes are \emph{unknown}.
-If they were known, there would be no need to forecast them.
-The goal is to correctly project what the outcomes will be.
-Although as a statistical matter, high classification accuracy can support high forecasting accuracy, forecasting introduces additional assumptions and uncertainties that must be properly addressed. } But high classification accuracy does not necessarily imply credible causal inference.

-Our random forests results are encouraging.
-The overall classification error rate is 5.0\%.
+The random forests results are rather strong.
+Overall classification error rate is approximately 5.0\%.
 In this setting, a false positive can be defined as incorrectly classifying the faux heat wave as the true heat wave.
 The false positive rate is 5.7\%.
 In this setting, a false negative can be defined as incorrectly classifying the true heat wave as the faux heat wave.
 The false negative rate is about 4.1\%.
-In short, the random forest classifier almost always correctly identifies the true positives and the true negatives.
-This can enormously benefit conformal prediction inference.
+In short, the random forest classifier almost always correctly identifies the true positives and the true negatives (i.e., very high sensitivity and specificity respectively).